Last stimulus checks for parents coming soon — how to make sure you get yours

 You just might have to pay some of it back

-However, there's a potential pitfall here: If one of your underage children moved out, you moved out of the country or your income went up in the past year, you may have to repay the government part of what it paid you over the past six months.
+However, there's a potential pitfall here: If one of your underage children moved out, you moved out of the country or your income went up in the past year, you may have to repay the government part of what it paid you in Child Tax Credit advances over the past six months.

 "Taxpayers who received less than the amount for which they're eligible will claim a credit for the remaining amount of Child Tax Credit on their 2021 tax return," the IRS said earlier this week.
 "Taxpayers who received more than the amount for which they're eligible may need to repay some or all of the excess payment when they file."